Updated in 2020 to include thoughts inspired by Daniel Pink’s book Drive.

 I think Daniel Pink’s book Drive is even more clear explorations of the topic.
 He suggests that there are three (I would say four) intrinsic motivators.

 - Team/Community (he lumps this in with mission)

 If people feel these are violated, they become demotivated and you are at risk of losing them.

 Drive also points out a final issue which motivates people to leave.
 Ineffective extrinsic motivation.
 In creative jobs, financial motivation (pay, benefits, stock) rarely bring about effective motivation, but the perception that these aren’t fair can kill someone’s motivation.
 In other words, if you comp is more than fair (among people, against the market) you take comp off the table as an issue.
+Note: this means you don’t need to have the best comp, just good comp.
 If comp is not competitive you will lose people, and if it is being used as a tool to motivate and retain people, you will likely hold on to people, but not get their best performance.